EricR/to_gist/README.md

 Automagically copies bash output to a new gist.

+Reads STDIN, creates a new gist, and copies the URL to your clipboard.
-Accepts STDIN and uses bash history to figure out what commands were executed before togist was called in the pipe chain.
+This bash script runs in the context of your current shell and uses bash history to figure out which commands were executed previously in the pipe chain before togist was executed.
+This is kind of like metaprogramming in bash.

 ## Dependencies
 * GITHUB\_TOKEN environment variable (see [here](https://help.github.com/articles/creating-an-access-token-for-command-line-use/))